 When visiting, here are three of the worst places to be caught off-balance when trying to get the perfect Grand Canyon shot.

 1. Don't pose along the fenceless areas of the rim

 It's tempting to walk right up to the edge of the Grand Canyon for an incredible view down into the canyon's depths.
 But when walking near the rim tourists should be cautious with their footing on unstable ground while taking photos.
 Most of the park does not have protective railing.

 “There are a couple of viewpoints (that have fences), but for the most part here in the park there are no railings,” says Emily Davis of Grand Canyon National Park’s public affairs department.

-After posting an Instagram photo hours before her death, Yelp employee Colleen Burns fell 400 feet from a popular hiking spot known as Ooh Aah Point.
+After posting an Instagram photo hours before her death, Yelp employee Colleen Burns fell 400 feet from a popular hiking spot known as Ooh Aah Point in 2016.
 An onlooker and friend of Burns said that Burns was attempting to move out of the way for another hiker only to trip “up on her own feet and fall backwards.”